Contact Us

 • total and average run times

-5. Option to monitor via SAP Cloud ALM Proxy cloud jobs like
+5. Option to monitor via proxy in SAP Cloud ALM cloud jobs like

-• SAP Application Jobs in SAP S/4HANA Cloud
+• SAP Application Jobs in SAP S/4HANA Public Cloud Edition

 • SAP Intelligent RPA Jobs